iriven/PasswordManager/README.md

 ```
 #### Creating Password Hashes

-To create a password hash from a password, simply use the `password_hash` function.
+To create a password hash from a password, simply use the `PasswordHash` method
 ````PHP
     $hashedPassword = $Encryption->PasswordHash($password, PASSWORD_BCRYPT);